Barrykilby/charity-donation/README.md

 If you receive any permissions errors during running the above commands try installing the app to your store via the partners account and confirming any permissions prompts as you do so.

+**To work correctly there must be a product with the handle 'donation' already in setup in the store as it will be used as the basis for the donation product title, image etc**

 ## Production

 Deploying to production is as simple as running step 6 with 'deploy' rather than 'dev' and ensuring via partners the app is installed to your production store.